beelleed/leetcode-notes/DP & stack/020_valid_parentheses.md

 2.Open brackets are closed in the correct order

 3.Every closing bracket has a corresponding open bracket of the same type

+### Examples
+- Example 1:

+    - Input: s = "ABAB", k = 2
+    - Output: 4
+    - Explanation: Replace the two 'A's with two 'B's or vice versa.

+- Example 2:

+    - Input: s = "AABABBA", k = 1
+    - Output: 4
+    - Explanation:
+        - Replace the one 'A' in the middle with 'B' and form "AABBBBA".
+        - The substring "BBBB" has the longest repeating letters, which is 4.
+        - There may exists other ways to achieve this answer too.

 ---